The Southron Age

 Whatever the reason, the denizens of the north were greatly affected by the descending cold.
 The Norsemen of Nordmaar were least perturbed - their land had been the most temperate of northern lands.
 Though it grew colder and harsher, they were a hardy people and had no trouble adapting.
 The Frozen Wastes to the north were another matter, however.
 They grew so frigid that nothing could survive there, and the monstrous descendants of Thrym's armies were driven out.

 Some invaded Nordmaar, causing a cataclysm for Norsemen that nearly wiped them out.
-Others sailed crude boats to the northern shores of Leng, where they thrived in the warm climate.
+Others crossed the Ocean of Winter on foot and by crude boats and arrived on the northern shores of Leng, where they thrived in the warm climate.
 It was these that gave the Fey more trouble than anything else, growing and driving the Fey further and further back with each passing year.
 Even to this day, the northern reaches of Leng are known as the "Monstrous Lands", and are a desolate and dangerous place for any to traverse.

 A full millennium after the end of the Great Migration - and, in turn, the end of the Age of Mysteries - the plains of Andruith were the most densely populated human lands on Leng.
 Though Andruith came to be known as a treacherous desert land (termed "the Plains of Dust") in later times, it is said that this was not the case during the Southron Age.
 To the contrary, Andruith was said to be a lush paradise prepared for mankind by the Custodians - a place of rolling hills, gentle valleys and sparkling rivers.
 The small towns and villages of Andruith were populous and prosperous, sending trade goods along the canals and rivers that criss-crossed the country.